 Instalab

-Catch a lung fluke infection that can hide for years behind a picture that looks like tuberculosis or lung cancer.
+Catch a lung fluke infection that hides behind a tuberculosis diagnosis for years.

 Should you take a Paragonimus Species (Lung Fluke) test?